paul-nechifor/nechifor-blog/posts/resolvents.md

 ---

-[Resolvents][repo] was one of my homeworks for the [Logics for Computer Science][course] course in my first semester of collage.
+[Resolvents][repo] was one of my homeworks for the [Logics for Computer Science][course] course in my first semester of college.
 It has an interesting story.
 This homework, though by itself insignificant, helped mark an important point in my development: proving that anything that can be done by a program isn't worth doing by hand.